kingsmover/CNIGT/README.md

 # CNIGT v2.1.0 - Installation Guide

+⚠️ LEGAL DISCLAIMER

+This tool is for authorized security testing and educational purposes ONLY.

+YOU MUST HAVE EXPLICIT PERMISSION to scan any network you do not own or administrate.
+Unauthorized network scanning is ILLEGAL in most jurisdictions, Violates computer fraud laws, May result in criminal charges, fines, or imprisonment and Could get you banned from networks/services.

+Use CNIGT only on Your own home/office networks, Networks you have written permission to test, Your own lab/virtual environments and Educational sandboxes.

+The developer assumes NO responsibility for misuse of this tool.
+Use ethically and legally.

 ## 📋 Prerequisites

 This tool requires both Python packages and system tools to function properly.